 Prayer at the table: God of our life

-Though we are not gathered together in a church building for Mass with a priest, it is still at the heart of our coming together to give thanks and praise to a God who has blessed us so abundantly.
+While many of us still do not gather in a church building for Mass with a priest, it is still at the heart of our coming together to give thanks and praise to a God who has blessed us so abundantly.
 This song of thanksgiving was originally written as a way for people to pray The Great Thanksgiving when a priest is not available.
 As we sing, we bring all those people and things for which we are most grateful.
 We join them with the prayer of Christ in offering them to our God.

 Communion hymn: Where love is found